In this article

 It is important because it improves the availability, reliability, and performance of applications by evenly distributing the load, preventing server overload, and providing failover capabilities in case of server failures.

-Load balancers are usually used when scaling up RESTful microservices, because given their stateless nature, you can set up multiple copies of the same one behind a load balancer and let it distribute the load amongst all copies evenly.
+Load balancers are usually used when scaling up RESTful microservices, as their stateless nature, you can set up multiple copies of the same one behind a load balancer and let it distribute the load amongst all copies evenly.

 What is the purpose of a configuration management tool?